Miljan Radović

-Miljan Radović (Миљан Радовић) is a retired Montenegrin footballer who played as a midfielder.
+Miljan Radović (Миљан Радовић) is a Montenegrin retired footballer who played as a midfielder.
 He is well-known for his accurate set pieces that often led to beautiful goals.
 He is also nicknamed 'The Professor' because of his quick, well-timed passes and entertaining skills.

 Playing career

-Club

 Born in Nikšić (SR Montenegro, SFR Yugoslavia), he started his career in 1993 by playing with the local club FK Sutjeska Nikšić where in 7 seasons he made over 250 league appearances and scored over 30 goals.
 In 2000, he moved to FK Vojvodina also competing in the First League of FR Yugoslavia.

 In 2003, he signed with NK Šmartno 1928 plating in the Slovenian First League.
 He later played with OFK Grbalj, FK Mogren, FK Lovćen and OFK Petrovac in the Montenegrin First League before moving abroad again, in 2011, by signing with Persib Bandung in the Indonesia Super League.